Dere-Wah/Self-Forcing-Endless/README.md

 ## New Additions

-We added several features and refactors to make the demo more powerful and interactive, inspired by real-time experimentation and explained in detail in the blog post:
+I added several features and refactors to make the demo more powerful and interactive, inspired by real-time experimentation and explained in detail in the blog post:
 [Self-Forcing: Making AI Video Generation Endless](https://derewah.dev/projects/self-forcing-endless).